• Skip to primary navigation

 Jump to Recipe - Print Recipe

-This delicious keto coleslaw recipe is made with avocado mayo for a healthy no added sugar side dish.
+This delicious keto coleslaw recipe is made with avocado mayo for a wholesome no added sugar side dish.
+Enjoy a refreshing and creamy coleslaw that everyone will love!

 Keto low carb coleslaw